- Common Name(s):

 - Alternate, simple, lustrous, leathery, dark green leaves; 2-4 in. long; some yellowing of foliage can occur in winter with direct sun

-- 3-5 in. semi-double to double flowers in winter or spring; white, pink, red, rose, variegated; not fragrant
+- 3-5 in. semi-double to double flowers in late winter or early spring; white, pink, red, rose, variegated; not fragrant

 - Partial shade (pine shade is ideal); prefers acidic, moist, well-drained soil high in organic matter

 - Upright, dense, pyramidal or columnar shrub; stiff and formal

 - 5-10 ft.